nesicema/xle_final/README.md

 Thus, the rules governing NPs must be modified to accommodate this embedded clause, as an utterance may be grammatical in either reading (i.e., "the man slept" vs. "the man who ate slept"): here, the clause is composed of the head marker (denoted as R) as well as a simplified sentence structure, denoted as ES (i.e., embedded sentence).
 There are several common relative clause pronouns in English - that, who, which, whose, whom, etc. Some of these pronouns are restricted to certain types of entities (i.e., whom for accusative case, who for animate, and which or that for inanimate entities), and so these features may be encoded as supplementary semantic information.

 Finally, there exist two types of relative clauses: defining and non-defining clauses.
-In the first variant, ...
-...
+In the first variant, the information relayed in the relative clause is necessary to deduce who is being spoken of (i.e., "John, who lives next door, is a good neighbhor).
+This is in contrast to the second variant, whose relative clause does not add contentful information as to the entity specified (i.e., "John, whom I met, was promoted by his employee").

 ## Part II - Implementation